kewlfft/ansible-aur/README.md

 - yay

 > Notes:
-> * It is recommended to use the official *pacman* module for removals or for upgrades with the repositories, this module focuses on the AUR,
+> * It is recommended to use the official *pacman* module for removals or for upgrades with the repositories, this module aims to cover the AUR,
-> * Searches are limited to the AUR using the *--aur* parameter except for *yay* and *yaourt* which do not support it and also search the repositories,
+> * Searches are limited to the AUR using the *--aur* parameter except for *yay* and *yaourt* which do not support it and systematically search the repositories,
-> * A package is reinstalled only if an update is available using the *--needed* parameter except for *yay* which do not support it and reinstalls systematically,
+> * A package is reinstalled only if an update is available using the *--needed* parameter except for *yay* which do not support it and systematically reinstalls,

 ## Options
 |parameter|required |default |choices                     |comments|